These homemade vegan protein bars are delicious, made with wholesome ingredients, and sweetened only with dates… and have NO pea protein. 🙌

 But why the funny name?

-About two years ago I experienced inflammation in my elbows, wrists, and shoulders.
+A few years ago I experienced inflammation in my body.
+Not in just one joint, but in all my joints.
 My naturopath recommended some food testing.

 Among the high-offending foods?
 Mustard seed, sunflower, corn, and peas.